For media inquiries or to book Mr. Olsen for an interview, contact Josh Britton at firstname.lastname@example.org or 202-715-3493.

 This work is the basis of his book The Working Class Republican: Ronald Reagan and the Return of Blue-Collar Conservatism, published in June 2017.

 Mr. Olsen has worked in senior executive positions at many center-right think tanks.
 He most recently served from 2006 to 2013 as Vice President and Director, National Research Initiative, at the American Enterprise Institute.
 He previously worked as Vice President of Programs at the Manhattan Institute and President of the Commonwealth Foundation.

 Mr. Olsen’s work has been featured in many prominent publications, including The Wall Street Journal, The Washington Post, National Review, and The Weekly Standard.
-His pre-election predictions of the 2008, 2010, 2012, and 2014 elections have been particularly praised for their remarkable accuracy.
+His pre-election predictions of the 2008, 2010, 2012, and 2014 elections were particularly praised for their remarkable accuracy.
 In the 2016 campaign, he accurately identified the factors fueling the rise of Donald Trump early in the race, and his election eve predictions were more accurate than those of virtually any other major analyst or commentator.